wikirona/wikirona/README.md

          @Ago: _If anyoen has interesting (bio)informatic problems where you need lift, please join and post._
          * [Pandemic Ventilator](https://panvent.blogspot.com/)
          * See [/oxygen#communities](/oxygen#communities) for more.
+         * [Virgo Discord Chat](https://discord.gg/eBdWQVZ) - Discord for the [Virgo Project](https://virgo.org/), "The Virgo vision is to provide the world with the best open collaboration technology."
       3. [Curated Claims](/claims/README.md): Rationally debate propositions with evidence and citations.
       4. [ResilienceMaps](http://resiliencemaps.org/): "ResilienceMaps has a good set of mapping and modeling systems for the life-saving resources which you want to track and move around.
 SYSML could be used to figure out what is needed, where" - @leashless Vinay Gupta
    * **Earth Directory** - A directory of people and things on earth, w/ sufficient privacy for security.